On this page

 13–15, 44–47, 100–22, 104–08, 1933–39, 1899-1905

-Quotations of approximately less than 25 words should be incorporated into the body of your text.
+Quotations of approximately less than 25 words should normally be incorporated into the body of your text.

 Note that text generated by GenAI tools must be presented as a quotation.

-Please spell out acronyms the first time they are used and provide the acronym in parentheses directly after.
+Acronyms should be spelled out first time they are used; then provide the acronym in parentheses directly after.
 For subsequent references use the acronym only, e.g.,

 The Society of Teachers of the Alexander Technique (STAT)